Krnsand/rate-your-plants/TESTING.md

 #### **LightHouse testing**

-- All results for **performance** are extremely bad even after drastically compressing all the images.
+- Most results for **performance** are extremely bad even after drastically compressing all the images.

 * **For Desktop:**